twtrubiks/python-notes/interpreter/README.md

 Ever wondered why is this :question:

-`#!/usr/bin/python3` is used to specify the interpreter:exclamation::exclamation:
+`#!/usr/bin/python3` is used to specify the interpreter :exclamation: :exclamation:

-Why specify an interpreter:question:
+Why specify an interpreter :question:

 For example, many people have both Python2 and Python3 installed on their systems, but 2 and 3 are not compatible.